Why We Built Hearth & Story Around a Thematic Series for Each Year

 by Lindsey Sodano

 At Hearth & Story, we believe stories have the power to transform us.
-They don’t just entertain—they challenge, inspire, and open up new perspectives.
-That’s why, when we set out to create our homeschool language arts curriculum, we knew it had to be more than just an assortment of books.
+They entertain, challenge, inspire, and open up new perspectives.
+That’s why, when we set out to create our homeschool language arts curriculum, we knew it had to be more than just an assortment of age-appropriate books.
 We wanted to craft a curriculum that not only deepens a child's love for reading but also helps them make meaningful connections between the stories they read and the world around them.
 That’s why we offer a thematic series for each year of study.

 Why Thematic Series?

 When students read books that are connected by a central theme, it unlocks a whole new level of learning.
-Instead of jumping from one story to the next without a common thread, thematic series allow students to immerse themselves in one powerful idea—exploring it from different angles through multiple characters, settings, and plots.
+Instead of jumping from one story to the next without a common thread, thematic series allow students to immerse themselves in one powerful idea, exploring it from different angles through multiple characters, settings, and plots.
 It’s a way to tie their learning together, helping them think more deeply about the subjects they encounter in the novels.

 Here’s a look at the thematic series we’ve created for each grade: